 - Your original offer was unconditional.

 The adjustment period starts on 17 August or when your conditional firm (CF) choice changes to unconditional firm (UF), whichever is later.
-From this time you have a five days (including Saturdays and Sundays) to register on UCAS and secure a different course.
+From this time you have five days (including weekends) to register on UCAS and secure a different course.

 There isn’t an official list published for Adjustment, so UCAS advises students to check universities’ websites for an indication of what courses are in and out of Adjustment.
 This list could change regularly as universities accept or decline students.